As an Amazon Associate I earn from qualifying purchases.

 Quick Links to Information in this Post

 Every year I try and add a few additional things to sell when it comes times for folks to come pick up their orders.
 In this article, I will share how I make money growing plants at home, how I find customers, and I will share a little bit about what other plants I sell.

-The first thing I started selling, was extra tomato and pepper seedlings, and I will try to focus primarily on them in this article.
-I always have planted a bit more than I need, just in case the germination rates were not good.
-That’s how it started, I’d have extra and ask on Facebook if any of my friends or neighbors wanted to buy them.
+I start the tomatoes and peppers from seed, and I always have planted a bit more than I need, just in case the germination rates were not good.
+That’s how it started, I’d have a few extra plants, and ask on Facebook if any of my friends or neighbors wanted to buy them.
 And they did!

 So I started asking on my local gardening/homesteading Facebook groups if people wanted to buy these extras.
 And they did!
 In fact, they also wanted to buy from me again next year too!
 And this is how it began for me, and it can for you too.

 I then share my Facebook post on my blog Facebook page, my own page and I also share the post to the local gardening groups and homesteading groups I belong to on Facebook.
 (If you don’t belong to any, look them up!
 It is wonderful to have a local network of gardening and homesteading buddies to swap things with, ask advice, sell stuff too, etc.).

 It might be a better way to go if you are just starting out.
 And if other’s are selling in the area, don’t think you won’t have buyers!
 There are a bunch of us in the area that are successful selling veggie starts.
 Everyone has different stuff, so sometimes, customers will go from one seller to the next seller and to the next, and buy from us all!

 Ideally, I try to have my posts up on Facebook early February.
 And then each weekend, I bump them up in the groups and on my Facebook page, and remind people if they want to place an order, they need to do it soon.
 I do this for 3 weeks or so before I begin planting.
 Sometimes I get straggler orders in, and I will plant them up if it’s not too late.

 When I get an order, I go down the column beneath the customers name, and type in the number of each variety that they want.
 I include my own plants in this as well, so I don’t forget them!
 They are the reason for doing this in the first place!
 LOL!